kevnprns/bar-inventory/README.md

 # Finding The Code
 ===================

-  * The most important file containing all the classes is  "src/classes/BarClasses.ts"
+  * The most important files are in the "src/classes"
   * The main GUI functionality(GUI and Event Driven Programming) is within   "src/views/Home.vue" This types of files are a combination of both html and typescript for reactive rendering.
-    The Components Folder holds two other files ta are
+    The "src/components" folder holds two other files that have have rendering involved.
-  * The GUI only has limited functionality as it isn't intended to be unbreakable
+  * The GUI only has limited functionality as it is not in.

 =========================
 # Assignment Specs